-When it goes wrong, it can be distressing for both parents and their babies.
+Giving birth is a difficult experience already, but if something goes wrong, it can be horrendously distressing for both parents and their babies.

-At Michael Lewin Solicitors, we understand the sensitivity around this area and can advise you on how to make a birth injury claim for compensation whilst providing a realistic approach of the prospects for your case.
+At Michael Lewin Solicitors, we have over 12 years’ experience helping families who have suffered birth injuries due to the negligent treatment of medical staff.
+We completely understand the sensitivity around this area and you can be safe in the knowledge that your case can be handled by a female member of the team.
+We can advise you on how to make a birth injury claim for compensation whilst providing a realistic approach of the prospects for your case.

-If you consider you had a badly handled labour and delivery or any negligent ante-natal care or your baby wasn’t properly cared for after birth, you may be eligible to claim birth injury compensation for your child.
+If you consider you had a badly handled labour, delivery or believe that your ante-natal care was negligent, such as your baby not being properly cared for after the birth, then you may be eligible to claim birth injury compensation for your child.

 Make A Birth Injury Compensation Claim Today